-EXCLUSIVE-Indonesia's troop surge in Papua aims to 'wipe out' armed rebels: police intel chief
+Exclusive-Indonesia's troop surge in Papua aims to 'wipe out' armed rebels: police intel chief

-JAKARTA, May 21 (Reuters) - A new security crackdown on armed separatists in the central highlands of Indonesia’s restive Papua region will be maintained until they are wiped out, the country’s police intelligence chief said.
+JAKARTA (Reuters) -A new security crackdown on armed separatists in the central highlands of Indonesia’s restive Papua region will be maintained until they are wiped out, the country’s police intelligence chief said.

 Amid a worsening conflict, some 400 extra troops have been deployed to Papua following the assassination of a senior intelligence official there and the designation of separatists as “terrorists” by the Indonesian government last month.